Consistent least squares estimation in population-size-dependent branching processes: Background

-These transition probabilities define a new positive-recurrent \emph{time-homogeneous} Markov chain $\{Z^{\uparrow}_\ell\}_{ \ell\geq 0}$, which we refer to as the \emph{$Q$-process} associated with $\{Z_n\}$, {and that can be interpreted} as the original process $\{Z_n\}$ conditioned on not being extinct in the distant future.
+These transition probabilities define a new positive-recurrent \emph{time-homogeneous} Markov chain $\{Z^{\uparrow}_\ell\}_{ \ell\geq 0}$, which we refer to as the \emph{$Q$-process} associated with $\{Z_n\}$. {This process can be interpreted} as the original process $\{Z_n\}$ conditioned on not being extinct in the distant future.
 The $n$-step transition probabilities of the $Q$-process $\{Z^{\uparrow}_\ell\}$ are given by

 and, by \eqref{Qn}, its stationary distribution is therefore